jenkinsci/pipeline-plugin/TUTORIAL.md

 Workflows can use a `parallel` step to perform multiple actions at once.
 This special step takes a map as its argument; keys are “branch names” (labels for your own benefit), and values are blocks to run.

-To see how this can be useful, let us install a new plugin, _Parallel Test Executor_ (version 1.6 or later).
+To see how this can be useful, install a new plugin: **Parallel Test Executor** (version 1.6 or later).
 This plugin includes a workflow step that lets you split apart slow test runs.
-Also make sure the JUnit plugin is at least version 1.3.
+Also make sure the JUnit plugin is at least version 1.3+.

 Now create a new workflow with the following script: